-(b)

-Figure 4.
-LOS area for SIMONIC Measurement (a) Outdoor and (b) Indoor

-For the first step, we measure the RSSI attenuation and also communication performance synchronization related to distance in LOS indoor and outdoor areas.
+For the first step, we measure the RSSI attenuation and communication performance synchronization related to distance in LOS indoor and outdoor areas.
 We measure the RSSI value for 5 minutes at each distance.
-As we can see in Fig. 6, for LOS outdoor vs. indoor condition, RSSI value is decreasing significantly around 35 dB to 40 dB from 1 m to 5 m distance.
-Meanwhile, from 5 m to 20 m, The RSSI value is decreasing around 10 dB both in the indoor and outdoor areas.
+As shown in Figure 6, for LOS outdoor vs. indoor conditions, the RSSI value decreases significantly around 35 dB to 40 dB from 1 m to 5 m distance.
+Meanwhile, from 5 m to 20 m, The RSSI value decreases around 10 dB in indoor and outdoor areas.
 In the outdoor area, the variation of RSSI values is quite the same in each distance we measure, as represented by boxplot size.
-While in the indoor environment, the biggest RSSI variation is in the 1 m distance.
-The lowest RSSI variation is the 20 m distance.
+While in the indoor environment, the most considerable RSSI variation is in the 1 m distance, and the lowest RSSI variation is in the 20 m distance.

 Besides, we measure the BLE communication synchronization performance in LOS indoor and outdoor for 10 minutes.
-As we can see in Fig. 7, notice that the increment of range impacts in decreasing the communication synchronization performance.
-The decrement of communication synchronization performance is also caused by searching interval mode which is used in this system.
-The searching interval is the interval time of the smartphone to scan the BLE signal emitted by the wristband which is set to be continuous, one scanning per 3 s, and one scanning per 7 s.
+As we can see in Figure 7, notice that the increment of range decreases the communication synchronization performance.
+The decrement of communication synchronization performance is also caused by the searching interval mode used in this system.
+The searching interval is the interval time of the smartphone to scan the BLE signal emitted by the wristband, which is set to be continuous, one scanning per 3 s, and one scanning per 7 s.
 The overall value of outdoor synchronization is slightly higher than the value of indoor synchronization.
-It can be affected by multipath fading which happens more in indoor rather than in outdoor area.
+It can be affected by multipath fading, which happens more in indoor rather than in outdoor areas.